-Applicants must have completed 12 hours of COD credit, have a cumulative GPA of 3.0, and be enrolled in eight or more COD credit hours at the time of application.
-The scholarship applies to any COD sponsored study abroad program (including Field Studies, summer programs and semester programs).
-The maximum award for this scholarship is $1,500.
-The application deadline is Oct.
-20 for spring programs, Feb.
-20 for summer programs, and May 1 for fall.
+COD Study Abroad Scholarship Applicants must have completed 12 hours of COD credit, have a cummulative GPA of 3.0 and be enrolled in 8 or more COD credits at the time of application.
+Up to $1500 is awarded.
+Deadlines are October 20 for spring, February 20 for summer and May 1 for fall.

-Scholarships are in the amount of $500 for semester or summer programs.
+ICISP (Illinois Consortium for International Studies and Programs) Scholarships are in the amount of $500 for semester or summer programs.
 Students participating in an ICISP program are eligible to apply.
 The COD deadline is Nov.
 1 for Spring programs, Feb.
 1 for Summer programs and May 1 for Fall programs.

-Scholarships are up to $5,000 for study abroad.
-Minimum program length of 4 weeks.
+Fund for Education Award Scholarships are up to $5,000 for study abroad.
+Minimum program length is 4 weeks.
 Non-traditional study abroad students are encouraged to apply.
 Deadline for all programs is early November.
+Additional information

 BUTEX (British Transatlantic Exchange Association)

 To be eligible to apply you must have been offered a place as a study abroad in England

-Undergraduate students majoring in any field of study are eligible to apply for these scholarships.
+Bridging Scholarships (for Japan) Undergraduate students majoring in any field of study are eligible to apply for these scholarships.
 Japanese language study is not a prerequisite.
 Bridging Scholarship recipients receive a stipend of $2,500 (for students on semester-long programs) or $4,000 (for students on academic year programs).
 Students studying on summer programs are not eligible to apply.
+Additional information

-Field and Experiential Learning/Study Abroad
+Field and Experiential Learning, Study Abroad and Global Education

 Berg Instructional Center (BIC), Room 3509